BioModelMatch/CompModelMatch/README.md

 We recommend installing SEEK on Debian or Ubuntu.

-To install the latest release please visit:
+install the latest release please visit:
 [SEEK install guide](http://docs.seek4science.org/tech/install.html)

 For details about other distributions and installing on Mac OS X please visit: